filecoin-project/devgrants/open-grant-proposals/IPFSpace.md

 - Data cannot be effectively shared
 - Identity authentication information is controlled by the service provider
 - Junk data and too much duplicate data make it too difficult to obtain value data
+- Data sharing and data economy are difficult to combine

 Solution:

-- IPFS and Filecoin are used as our storage underlying protocol
-- Protocol Labs IPFS & Filecoin will be used for us to provide stable free storage nodes
-- Textile and pinata are also provided as data backup nodes
+- All data are built on the next protocols that power the web3 (IPFS,Filecoin,Textile,NFT.storage,Web3.storage)
+- Decentralized registration brought by blockchain
+- All data will store on decentralized storage
+- Decentralized Sharing based on Token Economy System
+- Decentralized Searching based on data's metadata （also rewards on Token Economy System）
-- NFT is used as the value of data and supports on-chain transactions
+- Data generates NFT and on-chain transaction
-- Like chain reward economy is used for data download, like
-- Data can be searched by ipfs browser through CC protocol and metadata

-Our core is to build a database of human time, from which everyone can obtain the data they want, and the data can be stored safely for a long time.
+Our core is to build a database of human time.
+IPFS-based content addressing will be an index of data, and the metadata of data will be a secondary index of data.
+Everyone can obtain the data they want and share their existing data and obtain token economic rewards through sharing behaviors, and the data can be stored safely and stably for a long time.
-The data in the library can be valuable, allowing those who need it to pay.
-At the same time, you can also increase the ranking of the data through interactions such as likes, and you can get sharing rewards from it.
+The human database will have its own economic reward model.
+Anyone can get benefits from sharing and data interaction, and can also act as a data verifier to determine the quality and weight of the data to obtain benefits, and at the same time to maintain the database data high quality.

 ## Value

+We know the correct strategy is to develop authentic power users.

 At present, the infrastructure of IPFS&FILECOIN continues to expand, which also promotes the rapid growth of user storage requirements.
-Starting from the storage needs close to users, guide users to use IPFS&FILECOIN storage network.
+We start from being close to the storage needs of users, and attract users to our platform by establishing a selected data set based on IPFS&Filecoin.

-In the world of web2, data is often unavailable (http 404), value data cannot be effectively shared, and various platforms perform non-human processing of data.
-We want to build a human archive through IPFS&FILECOIN.
-Through the leadership of IPFS&FILECOIN, to achieve the goal that cannot be achieved in the http era.
+IPFS-based content addressing and the community’s validator system allow our database to store the most valuable piece of data.
+Introduce Token economic rewards, promote high-quality data storage, and promote data sharing behaviors to attract users from centralized storage to the IPFS&Filecoin decentralized storage system.

 ## Deliverables

-IPFS has three components: DataStore and DataSharing and DataQuery

-DataStore :
+IPFS has four main architectures: Decentralized Registry,Decentralized storage,Decentralized Sharing and Decentralized Searching

+ Decentralized Registry & Decentralized storage:
+-	User authentication protocol migrated to web3
--	Multiple user authentication methods
+-	Encrypt private data through decentralized user authentication
--	Invalid login to upload data
--	File encryption
--	Automatic classification of picture categories
--	File History Modified Version
--	Automatically generate car file
+-	Perfect cross-platform interactive experience
--	Multiple IPFS node selection
+-	Multiple reliable IPFS storage node options( NFT.storage, Web3.storage,Textile,Pinata)
--	Filecoin backup
--	One-click automatic backup of the optimal node

-DataSharing:
+-	Use Filecoin for safe, durable and reliable storage and retrieval of data

+Decentralized Sharing :
--	Authentication of user licenses / licensed agreement
+-	Decentralized user license agreement signing
--	The establishment of a data metadata world
+-	Establish a metadata infrastructure for data
--	Data sharing economy system is established
+-	Data sharing token economy system is established
 -	Data NFT trading system establishment
--	Data sharing platform established

-DataQuery:
+Decentralized Searching:
-- Api for User client to search self data with metadata
+- Search by data metadata
+- The search weight of the data is weighed by the metadata and the weight of the record on the chain
-- Api for Public data searched by User client and other search platform
+- Shared data can be accessed by search engines via ShareAPI
+- Private data is searched through private API interface

 ## Development Roadmap

 Milestone 1-$20,000

-DataStore
+Decentralized Registry & Decentralized storage:

+-	User authentication protocol migrated to web3
--	Multiple user authentication methods
+-	Encrypt private data through decentralized user authentication
--	Invalid login to upload data
--	File encryption
--	Automatic classification of picture categories
--	File History Modified Version
--	Automatically generate car file
+-	Perfect cross-platform interactive experience
--	Multiple IPFS node selection
+-	Multiple reliable IPFS storage node options( NFT.storage, Web3.storage,Textile,Pinata)
--	Filecoin backup
--	One-click automatic backup of the optimal node

-DataSharing
+-	Use Filecoin for safe, durable and reliable storage and retrieval of data

+Decentralized Sharing
 - Authentication of user licenses / licensed agreement

 - The establishment of a data metadata world

 - Data sharing economy system is established

 - Data NFT trading system establishment

 - Data sharing platform established

 Milestone 2-$10,000

-DataQuery
+Decentralized Searching:

-- Api for User client to search self data with metadata
+- Search by data metadata
+- The search weight of the data is weighed by the metadata and the weight of the record on the chain
-- Api for Public data searched by User client and other search platform
+- Shared data can be accessed by search engines via ShareAPI
+- Private data is searched through private API interface

 ## Total Budget Requested